 How have things changed?
 Check out Francesco Molinari’s ace in 2015, the last one in tournament play.
 Notice a bit of a difference in the crowd?
 The organizers have made this hole the rowdiest theatre in golf, complete with three decks of fans surrounding the place on all sides.

-That won’t be the case this year thanks to COVID-19, as the limited amount of tickets on sale for the 16th Hole Loge suites will run about $700 each on StubHub.
-But even in front of a very limited gallery, you can bet an ace at 16 will be an unforgettable moment for any pro golfer.
+Skybox loge suites will run about $1000 each on StubHub.
+But if you’re there and someone dunks it, you can bet an ace at 16 will be an unforgettable moment for any pro golfer.

 Here is the list of golfers that have made a hole-in-one on 16 at TPC Scottsdale since the Waste Management Open began play on the course in 1987: